danstanhope/generator-backbone-marionette/README.md

 generator-backbone-marionette
 =============================

-Yeoman generator for building modular, modern web-apps using Backbone.js, Require.js, Marionette.js, Almond.js and your choice of lodash, mustache or handlebars for templating.
+Yeoman generator for building modular, modern web-apps using Backbone.js, Require.js, Marionette.js, Almond.js.
+Includes your choice of lodash, mustache or handlebars for templating.
+Bootstrap for css, sass or less and font awesome(if you want it).

 ## Usage